 In 1970, a scholarship was established to honor the children and grandchildren of EMU alumni.
 Both undergraduate and graduate scholarship recipients reflect scholastic achievement, a desire to strengthen their existing family relationship to the university, and an interest in service to the EMU community and its constituents.

 Each award is worth $1,250 per academic year and is renewable based upon class level, degree program, and successful completion of other eligibility requirements.
-Undergraduate awards are renewable for up to four consecutive years and the graduate awards are renewable for up to two consecutive years.
-Application guidelines and renewal criteria for both the undergraduate and graduate scholarships are outlined below.
+Awards are renewable for up to four consecutive years.
+Application guidelines and renewal criteria for the scholarship is outlined below.

-The EMU Alumni Association awards both undergraduate and graduate scholarships.
-To be considered for these awards, each applicant must be admitted to EMU as an entering freshman, sophomore, transfer, or graduate student, and:
+The EMU Alumni Association awards the undergraduate scholarships.
+To be considered for these awards, each applicant must be admitted to EMU as an entering freshman, sophomore, or transfer student, and:

 Additionally, all applicants must be sponsored by a parent or grandparent who is an Eastern Michigan University alumna/alumnus and all candidates may be requested to attend an interview with the Scholarship Committee.
 Demonstration of financial need is not required.
 All applications must be received by the Office for Alumni Relations, complete and ready for review, by the posted deadline.